topoftheyear/Byte-le-Royale-2019/sphinx/bounty_hunting_lawfulness_and_piracy.md

 ## Bounty Hunting

 Bounty hunters are the lawless law officers.
-They will go outside the law to stop pirates and be seen as 'the good guys'.
+They will go outside the law to stop pirates and are on the good side of the Notoriety Scale.

 ## Lawfulness

-Lawfulness is measured by the Notoriety statistic, showing how good or evil a player is.
+Lawfulness is measured by the `ship.notoriety` statistic, showing how good or evil a player is.
 A higher notoriety means a player is less lawful and more aggressive.

 If notoriety increases, police ships will chase the player when nearby the central station.
+If your notoriety goes too high, you will be labeled a pirate.
+Pirates are forbidden to access the Secure Station and a radius around the secure station.
+Any pirates within the Secure Zone, will be fired upon by the police.
+Additionally, citizens and bounty hunters are free to hunt down pirates without fear of reprisal from law enforcement.
-Should it become too high, bounty hunters may start hunting the player for reward, and enforcers may be sent out to deal with the player.
+If private citizens, bounty hunters and police are unable to curb an especially menacing pirate, Enforcers may be sent out in waves to bring the pirate ship down.

 ```
 +-----------------------------------+-----------+
 | Action                            | Notoriety |